Pedigree Homestyle Meals Dog Food receives the Advisor’s lowest-tier rating of 1.5 stars.

 - Pedigree Homestyle Meals Porterhouse Steak and Vegetable Flavor [M]

 Pedigree Homestyle Meals Roasted Chicken, Rice and Vegetable Flavor was selected to represent the other products in the line for this review.

 Pedigree Homestyle Meals Roasted Chicken, Rice and Vegetable Flavor

 Canned Dog Food

 Estimated Dry Matter Nutrient Content

-Ingredients: Sufficient water for processing, chicken (source of linoleic acid), meat by-products, beef, wheat flour, wheat gluten, salt, dried peas, sodium tripolyphosphate, dehydrated carrots, natural flavor, guar gum, minerals (potassium chloride, magnesium proteinate, zinc sulfate, potassium iodide, copper proteinate, manganese sulfate, copper sulfate), added color, natural smoke flavor, xanthan gum, vitamins (choline chloride, vitamin E supplement, d-calcium pantothenate, biotin, thiamine mononitrate [vitamin B1], vitamin A supplement, vitamin D3 supplement), sodium nitrite (for color retention)
+Ingredients: Sufficient water for processing, chicken (source of linoleic acid), meat by-products, wheat flour, wheat gluten, salt, sodium tripolyphosphate, whole rice, dehydrated green beans, dehydrated carrots, natural flavor, guar gum, minerals (potassium chloride, magnesium proteinate, zinc sulfate, potassium iodide, copper proteinate, manganese sulfate, copper sulfate), natural roasted chicken flavor, xanthan gum, added color, vitamins (choline chloride, vitamin E supplement, d-calcium pantothenate, biotin, thiamine mononitrate [vitamin B1], vitamin A supplement, vitamin D3 supplement), yellow #6, yellow #5

 Fiber (estimated dry matter content) = 5.6%

 |Estimated Nutrient Content|